 - Plans to end LNG imports within 5 years

 Source: IAPG (2015) and BP Statistical Review of World Energy (2017)

 CGC - Compañía General de Combustibles S.A.

 CGC is a major Argentinian-based upstream to midstream oil and gas company and a privately owned subsidiary of the Argentinian conglomerate Corporación América International.

-CGC holds significant interest in the transport of natural gas and our partner across 4 licence blocks within Argentina, in which CGC and Echo each hold a 50% interest.
+CGC holds significant interest in the transport of natural gas and our partner across the Tapi Aike licence block within Argentina, in which Echo holds a 19% interest and CGC the remaining 81% interest.

 Austral Basin Focus

 The Austral Basin is located in southern Argentina, across the provinces of Santa Cruz and Tierra del Fuego, and extends into Chile.
 It covers an area of around 200,000 square kilometers, from the Andes mountains in the west to the Atlantic Ocean in the east.

 The Austral basin holds approximately 34% of Argentina's natural gas reserves at approximately 4.27 trillion cubic feet (IAPG, 2015).
 The basin's geological history has provided a diversity of proven exploration play types of Jurassic, Cretaceous and Cenozoic age.
 These provide multi-Tcf potential and are the focus of our exploration work programme.

 Much of the present-day surface topography is largely flat, barren and sparsely populated, providing excellent conditions to undertake hydrocarbon exploration.